-Any replacement with new material requires ARC approval.
-Any improvement or replacement with "used" material requires ARC approval.
+Any replacement with new material requires Committee approval.
+Any improvement or replacement with "used" material requires Committee approval.
 Fencing submittals shall include:

 - 1. Site plan with the location of the fencing clearly marked - 2.
 Style and height of fence and gate - 3.
-Required "Highlands Ranch Fence Brown" solid stain color unless otherwise specified and approved
+"Highlands Ranch Fence Brown" solid stain color.
+New fencing is not allowed to be left natural or unstained - 4.
+Oil-based stains that are pre-mixed require Committee approval prior to usage

-Alternative fence types and locations, which require ARC approval include, but are not limited to, the following:
+Alternative fence types and locations, which require approval include, but are not limited to, the following:

 - 1. "Front" Yard Fencing: Committee approval is required.
-The fence shall be constructed in accordance with the two rail details as shown in Figures 3 or 4.
-"Decorative" type fencing will not be approved. (add) - 2.
-Interior Fencing in "Side" and "Rear" Yards: Committee approval is required.
-Considerations shall include, but not be limited to: - Fence Type and Design - Material - Color - Size - Location - 3.
-Wrought Iron Fencing: Committee approval is required.
-Highly ornamental wrought iron shall not be approved. - 4.
-Composite Fencing: Committee approval is required.
-Considerations shall include, but not be limited to color, location, design and material.
+Fence shall be constructed in accordance with the two rail details as shown in Figures 3 or 4 (See pages 41 and 42).
+"Decorative' type fencing will not be approved.

+- 2. Interior Fencing in "Side" and "Rear" Yards: Committee approval is required.
+Considerations will include, but may not be limited to:

+- Fence Type and Design

+- Material

+- Color

+- Size

+- Location

+- 3. Wrought Iron Fencing: Committee approval is required.
+Highly ornamental wrought iron shall not be approved, and the Committee must designate the color.

+- 4. Composite Fencing: Committee approval is required.
+Considerations will include, but will not be limited to color, location, design and material.
 A known brand such as "Trex" or equivalent product as certified by the Composite Fence and Decking Association (a division of the American Fencing Association) is recommended.
 The color "Saddle" in the "Trex" line is acceptable.
-Other brands' color selections must be close to the "Trex" brand color choice as determined by the ARC.
-Plastic and vinyl fencing is prohibited. - 5.
-Retaining Walls/Fencing: Committee approval is required if the fence is to be located on top of a retaining wall or it will be within 18 inches of a retaining wall. - 6.
-Removal of Builder or Developer Installed Fencing: Fencing installed by the Builder or Developer shall not be removed or modified without ARC approval. - F. Notes: Fence sections which front or abut any public or private street, another front yard, common walkway, greenbelt, park, school or non-urban area must be constructed so the side of the fence, which is generally accepted as being the most "finished" side fronts or abuts public or private streets, common walkways, etc. If fences are not yet constructed on adjacent properties, the location of future fences may determine that a "solid" fence was constructed with the "unfinished" or rough side out, homeowners shall then be required to "double face" or otherwise modify their fence so only the "finished" side of the fence fronts or abuts streets, adjacent front yards, common walkways, greenbelts, parks, school or other non-urban areas (see Figure 2 Section 4.2 Attachments) The most effective method of avoiding this situation is to construct the entire fence with the "finished" side out.
+Other brands' color selections must be close to the "Trex"

+brand color choice as determined by the Architectural Committee.
+Plastic and vinyl fencing is prohibited.

+- 5. Retaining Walls/Fencing: Committee approval is required if the fence is to be located on top of a retaining wall or it will be within 18 inches of a retaining wall. - 6.
+Removal of Builder or Developer Installed Fencing: Fencing which was installed by the Builder or Developer shall not be removed or modified without Committee approval. - F. Notes: Fence sections which front or abut any public or private street, another front yard, common walkway, greenbelt, park, school or non-urban area must be constructed so that the side of the fence, which is generally accepted as being the most "finished" side fronts or abuts public or private streets, common walkways, etc. If fences are not yet constructed on adjacent properties, the location of future fences may determine that a "solid" fence was constructed with the "unfinished" or rough side out, homeowners shall then be required to "double face" or otherwise modify their fence so only the "finished" side of the fence fronts or abuts streets, adjacent front yards, common walkways, greenbelts, parks, school or other non-urban areas (see Figure 2 on page 40.)
+The most effective method of avoiding this situation is to construct the entire fence with the "finished" side out.

-The ARC may require a transitional section of fencing (see Figure 2 Section 4.2 Attachments), where applicable, for symmetry and aesthetics.
+The will require a transitional section of fencing (see Figure 2 on page 40), where applicable, for symmetry and aesthetics.
 No electric fences are permitted, and all wire installed on fences must comply with the wire specified in Figure 3.

 Nothing may be attached to a fence to increase the height or screening capability, such as but not limited to, lattice, wire mesh, etc. Sunshade structures, tarps, signs and banners, public facing lighting etc. are prohibited from being attached to a fence.
-Lighting of any kind is prohibited to be attached to a fence.
-Fencing cannot be used for stabilization for an unapproved structure. (add)

 It is important to remember that certain drainage patterns may exist along, or under, proposed fence locations.
-When constructing a fence, be sure to provide adequate space between the fence and the ground to accommodate these drainage patterns.
+When constructing a fence, be sure to provide for adequate space between the fence and the ground to accommodate these drainage patterns.